shrey2506/shopify-ecommerce/README.md

+This is one Shopify ecommerce project building with Shopify Buy SDK API.
+No theme is used.

+You may visit <a href="https://help.shopify.com/api/sdks/custom-storefront/js-buy-sdk"> for more details about API: Shopify Buy SDK.

+Front end: React(Create React App), React Router 4, Redux
+backend: Shopify
+Authentication: firebase;

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>